dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 - Add all FC array ports zoned to the ESX/ESXis to a port group where the cluster is hosted .

-- Add hosts/initiators from all ESX/ESXis to a host group where the cluster is hosted.
+- Add initiators from all ESX/ESXis to a host(initiator group) where the cluster is hosted.

 ### Certificate validation for Unisphere REST API calls